fau/corne/README.md

 ## Description

 This layout is designed for the Corne keyboard and is saved in Vial format.
 It is optimized for comfortable work with source code in various IDEs.
+I used the character frequency analyzer [charcounter](https://github.com/fau/charcounter) to make the more frequent characters more accessible.

 ## Installation